 - The final report is issued.
 A final report is issued after the auditor receives the draft report with the client's responses.
 The final report is distributed to the client, senior-level management, the President and the Board of Governors' Committee on Audit, Risk Management, and Compliance.

-Typically, no. One service we provide is to help answer questions when you are not sure the responsible office or would like assistance interpreting policies or regulations.
+Typically, no. One service we provide is to help answer questions when you are not sure the responsible office or would like assistance interpreting policies or regulations or want guidance on implementing a new process.
 If we can’t answer the question for you, we try to help you find the right person to ask.

-For guidence, review the Records Retention information and other links provided by UNC-GA’s Legal Affairs.
+For guidence, review the Records Retention information and other links provided by UNC System Office’s Legal Affairs.
 If you still are not sure, please contact us.